timhuff/canvas-phash/README.md

 In order to use this library, it will be necessary to follow the installation instructions found in the [canvas](https://www.npmjs.com/package/canvas) package.

 ## API
-- `getImageHash` - Accepts 1 parameter, the path of the image.
+- `getImageHash` - Accepts 1 parameter, the path of the image or an instance of Canvas.Image.
 Returns a promise with eventual value equal to the "Block Mean Value Based" pHash.
 - `getHammingDistance` - Accepts 2 parameters, two instances of `Buffer` of length 128 (this is what is returned from `getImageHash`)
 - `getSHA256` - This computes the SHA256 hash of the pixel data.
+The only parameter is setup like that of `getImageHash`.
 This is useful for fast checks of exact matches.
 Ignores metadata.

 ## Example Usage
+(Another example exists in the repo)

 ```coffee
 phash = require 'canvas-phash'